Sean-Mc-Mahon/Sean-Mc-Mahon/README.md

 - 🐱 [The Inner Purr](https://inner-purr.herokuapp.com/) is an e-commerce project built to help a local charity which I am involved with.[ (Repo)](https://github.com/Sean-Mc-Mahon/inner-purr)
 - 🎨 [Sean Mc](https://sean-mc-mahon.github.io/ms2-seanmcmahon-digital-design/) is a showcase for my interest in all forms of digital design.[ (Repo)](https://github.com/Sean-Mc-Mahon/McTasticRecipes)
 - 🍰 During Lockdown I've taken an interest in baking resulting in [McTastic Recipes](https://mctastic-recipes.herokuapp.com/).[ (Repo)](https://github.com/Sean-Mc-Mahon/ms2-seanmcmahon-digital-design)
-- 🌳 I was inspired by my work as a tour guide to create a [virtual tour of Ireland](https://sean-mc-mahon.github.io/ms1virtualireland/index.html).[ (Repo)](https://github.com/Sean-Mc-Mahon/ms1virtualireland)
+- 🌳 I was inspired by my work as a tour guide to create [Sean Mc Tours](https://seanmctours.com), a resource for tourists to Ireland. [ (Repo)](https://github.com/Sean-Mc-Mahon/SeanMc-Tours)

 ## Hackathons